DragonSpit/HPCsharp/README.md

 Parallel algorithms for Sum, Sort, Merge, Copy, Histogram and others.
 Parallel Stable Merge Sort and parallel Merge of arrays and lists.
 Linear, stable or in-place Radix Sort algorithms for arrays and lists of user defined classes sorted by key.
 Crazy fast Counting Sort, and Array.Fill for full and partial arrays.
 Better .Sum() for arrays that doesn't overflow, uses SSE and multi-core.
-Familiar interfaces, whichare similar to standard C# Sort.
+Familiar interfaces, which are similar to standard C# Sort.
 Free and open source HPCsharp package on https://www.nuget.org

 Updated VisualStudio 2017 examples solution, demonstrating usage through working examples.
 Build and run it to see performance gains on your machine.